matrix-org/sliding-sync/README.md

 clients which are keeping up-to-date with room members and those who are just interested in the first page of results, clients MUST specify `p.since = "1"` to indicate the first page of results.
 This makes `"1"` a sentinel constant value in pagination to indicate "the first page of results".
-If you don't do this, the server will just send back deltas from the last `since` value, which won't contain the first 5 members.
+If you don't do this, the server will just send back deltas from the last `since` value, which won't necessarily contain the first 5 members of your chosen sort order (e.g alphabetically).

 ## Streams

 ### Typing Stream

-TODO
+Request Parameters:
+ - `room_id` (string): The room ID to track typing notifications in.

+Response fields:
+ - `events` ([]EDU): A list of typing EDUs.

 ### To Device Stream